flapjs/FLAPJS-WebApp/src/components/workspace/WorkspaceLayout.md

-# Workspace
+# WorkspaceLayout

 ## Motivation
 Cause I love all of you. <3

 ## Work Log
-- Created Workspace component.
+- Created WorkspaceLayout component.